carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 # Graphical assets

 So I drew all the assets in the music video.
-I drew most of the assets using the computer mouse, only later I realized I have a graphic tablet.
+I drew most of the assets using a computer mouse, only later I realized I have a graphic tablet.
 The firemen were drawn as last.
 I used the graphic tablet for the second fireman, the one with the fire extinguisher.
 The other one was still drawn with the mouse.

 After some time I realized that the drawing part are created faster than the code counterpart.
 I think, had I done the music video again, I would use a video editor for that purpose.